centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 * -aL 0.0 - no coverage requirement on the longer sequence
 * -T 4 - use 4 threads

-When cd-hit finishes, it should report things like total seqs, longest and shortest seqs, and imporantly number of clusters.
+When cd-hit finishes, it should report things like total seqs, longest and shortest seqs, and importantly number of clusters.
 You should see something like:

 **923  finished        278  clusters**